10. Promised Land (2012)

 Only Jason Bourne can make it home from Mars which is only 162 million miles from earth.
 The group of scientists travel to the red planet on an exploratory mission.

-Due to a meteor storm Matt is missing and presumed dead.
+Due to a meteor storm, one of Forbes’ most bankable stars is missing and presumed dead.
 Shockingly, to everyone’s surprise, he’s far from it.

 Great supporting performances by Chiwetel Ejiofor and Jessica Chastain.